Thomas2500/go-fitbit/README.md

 ## Findings
 - /1/foods/locales.json returns imageUpload true on en_US, but not with other languages like de_DE.
 No description how it can be used.
 - Food search does only return PUBLIC records and no custom stored records.
 I found no way to find my own records or use them.
-- SpO2 data isn't provided by the API

 ## What I use this API for